access-news/TTS-read-ads/node.js/flipp/rite-aid/README.md

 ## 0. Interim solution

+### Step 0.
+Reload the page and scroll down manually

+This was the only way the script in Step 1. below worked this week...

 ### Step 1.
 Scrape the weekly ad HTML to create a page template

 On the [Rite Aid weekly ad](https://www.riteaid.com/weekly-ad) site, there is a `<button>` element for each item / special, and items on a page are in a plain `<div>` (literally just a `<div>...</div>` block).
 Each `<button>` has an `item_id` attribute that corresponds to the `id` in the JSON API, so once the scaffolding is done for a page.